 Intergenerational trauma is a root cause of health inequities, and addressing this is essential for Closing the Gap.
 Trauma-integrated, culturally safe and skilful continuity-of-care for parents experiencing trauma and violence is a serious service gap and a national priority.

 This is a highly innovative, Aboriginal and Torres Strait Islander-led project.

 We aim to help parents in achieving their hopes and dreams for a happy, safe and healthy family.
-Our focus is on transforming ‘vicious’ compounding cycles of intergenerational trauma and harm to ‘virtuous’ positively reinforcing cycles of nurture and recovery.
+Our focus is on transforming compounding cycles of intergenerational trauma and harm to positively reinforcing cycles of nurturing and recovery.
 Our attention is on the critical life course transition of a baby’s first 2000 days.

-The project will address critical, documented gaps in perinatal care by building infrastructure for culturally safe, trauma-integrated, holistic, transdisciplinary perinatal care for First Nations families.
+The project will address critical, documented gaps in perinatal care by building infrastructure for culturally safe, trauma-integrated, holistic, transdisciplinary perinatal care for Aboriginal and Torres Strait Islander families.

 In doing so, we will drive health system reform and establish a transformative shift in health policies and practice.
-Ensuring that all First Nations babies have the best possible start to life.
+Ensuring that all Aboriginal and Torres Strait Islander babies have the best possible start to life.

 Governance and collaborations, community engagement and partners

 This project has been awarded almost $5m by the MRFF